AndrewBlackwell/AndrewBlackwell/README.md

 # Hey, I'm Andrew. 🦥
 A Computer Science and Mathematics Student at Appalachian State University.\
-I either build stuff for myself or for my girlfriend.
-Her's is usually cooler.
+Building cool stuff in my free time

-Feel free to reach out at blackwellaf@appstate.edu.
+Feel free to reach out at blackwellaf[at]appstate[dot]edu.